-Players around the world will finally be getting their hands on Dragon Ball FighterZ later this month.
-While not everyone will gain access to the limited network test, anyone who does get in will want to know how to play Dragon Ball FighterZ and should be looking for Dragon Ball FighterZ tips to make the most of their limited time with the new game.
+Players around the world are finally be getting their hands on Dragon Ball FighterZ.
+While not everyone will want to become a seasoned tournament veteran, anyone who wants to dig a little deeper into the game will want to know how to play Dragon Ball FighterZ.
+Many players will also be looking for Dragon Ball FighterZ tips to make the most of their time with the new game.
 This article covers some Dragon FighterZ tips so you know how to play and how to perform the basic combat techniques in the game.
 While the basics of Dragon Ball FighterZ are fairly straight forward, we'll cover them in addition to other techniques in the game.

-There will be another opportunity to play coming in January before the game becomes available to everyone in February.
-We will continue to update this Dragon Ball FighterZ tips article as the game changes and evolves between now and the retail release.
+There will be patches, updates and DLC coming in over the course of the next year.
+We will continue to update this Dragon Ball FighterZ tips article as the game changes and evolves over time.
 If you need help learning the game, bookmark this page as we’ll be updating when new information is discovered.

 - Light Attack

 - Special Attack (Ki Blasts)